daydy225/fullstack-hy2022-backend/part3/phonebook/README.md

 ## step 7

 Add the morgan middleware to your application for logging.
 Configure it to log messages to your console based on the tiny configuration

+## step 8

+Configuration of morgan so that it also shows the data sent in HTTP POST requests